givasile/effector/docs/docs/notebooks/synthetic-examples/03_regional_effects_synthetic_f.md

 ```

     --- pdp --------------------------------------------------
-    [effector] global effects reproduce 16.0% of the model's variance; with subregions, 100.0%
+    [effector] global effects   (GAM)  -> 10.4% of the model's variance

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
-      fig.tight_layout()
+               regional effects (CALM) -> 100.0%
     --- derpdp --------------------------------------------------

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()

     --- ale --------------------------------------------------

-    [effector] global effects reproduce 14.1% of the model's variance; with subregions, 99.6%
+    [effector] global effects   (GAM)  -> 6.1% of the model's variance
+               regional effects (CALM) -> 99.8%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()

     --- rhale --------------------------------------------------
-    [effector] global effects reproduce 14.6% of the model's variance; with subregions, 100.0%
+    [effector] global effects   (GAM)  -> 10.4% of the model's variance
+               regional effects (CALM) -> 100.0%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()

     --- shapdp --------------------------------------------------

-    [effector] global effects reproduce 13.4% of the model's variance; with subregions, 98.5%
+    [effector] global effects   (GAM)  -> 20.6% of the model's variance
+               regional effects (CALM) -> 98.4%

-    /home/givasile/github/packages/effector/effector/report.py:422: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
+    /home/givasile/github/packages/effector/effector/report.py:606: UserWarning: This figure includes Axes that are not compatible with tight_layout, so results might be incorrect.
       fig.tight_layout()

     method   ranking (plotted)                              GAM R2  final R2  splits
-    pdp      x1 > x3                                        16.0%   100.0%  x1 on x3
+    pdp      x1 > x3                                        10.4%   100.0%  x1 on x3
     derpdp   x3                                                 -        -  (derivative scale: no variance ledger)
-    ale      x1 > x3                                        14.1%    99.6%  x1 on x3
+    ale      x1 > x3                                         6.1%    99.8%  x1 on x3
-    rhale    x1 > x3                                        14.6%   100.0%  x1 on x3
+    rhale    x1 > x3                                        10.4%   100.0%  x1 on x3
-    shapdp   x3 > x1                                        13.4%    98.5%  x1 on x2, x3; x3 on x1
+    shapdp   x3 > x1                                        20.6%    98.4%  x1 on x2, x3; x3 on x1

     reports stored in reports/03_regional_effects_synthetic_f/